 Nuremberg and toys are two terms that are inseparably connected with each other.
 The ToyCity has established a tradition in the centre of the Nuremberg Metropolitan Region, which thanks to the well-known production facilities in the region and the toy fair still plays a key role in the toy industry today.
-Get informed about special events like the TOON Walk and other highlights during the toy fair.
+Get informed about special events in Nuremberg and other highlights during the toy fair.

 The creative dynamic of the Spielwarenmesse® inspires the entire city – and also Nuremberg's bartenders.
 Every year the best bars in Nuremberg compete against each other to mix the ToyCocktail for Spielwarenmesse®.
 The ToyCocktail competition is organized by Spielwarenmesse eG together with Nuremberg’s bar community.
 All the bars taking part serve the winning cocktail during Spielwarenmesse® and certainly their own favourites on request.
 Cheers!

 All bars are listed on foursquare so visitors can enjoy Nürnberg’s nightlife to the full:

 Whether you prefer international dishes or like trying out local specialities, you will find a wide choice of restaurants in the city centre.
 Relax after a long day at the fair with a tasty dinner, a glass of wine or a cool beer, and enjoy the hospitality of Nuremberg’s restaurants.

 Did you know that Nuremberg has the longest pedestrian district in Europe?
 The 5.5 kilometre long pedestrian district alone has approx. 400 shops and restaurants, and there armore than 600 in the whole of the old town quarter.